-- (1) Reviews of service and treatment plans for children when such reviews are requested; - (2) Assistance to meet the needs of children referred by the county family and children first councils, as the Cabinet Council determines is necessary; - (3) Monitoring and supervision of a system for infants and toddlers with developmental disabilities or delays and their families.
+(1) Reviews of service and treatment plans for children when such reviews are requested;

+(2) Assistance to meet the needs of children referred by the county family and children first councils, as the Cabinet Council determines is necessary;

+(3) Monitoring and supervision of a system for infants and toddlers with developmental disabilities or delays and their families.

-Under the act, the Cabinet Council must also develop and implement all of the following:
+Under the bill, the Cabinet Council additionally must develop and implement all of the following, in addition to meeting the requirements of current law:

-- (1) An interagency process to select the indicators that will be used to measure progress toward increasing child well-being and update the indicators on an annual basis:2 - (2) An interagency system to offer guidance and monitor progress toward increasing child well-being in the state and in each county; - (3) An annual plan that identifies state-level agency efforts taken to ensure progress toward increasing child well-being.
+(1) An interagency process to select the indicators that will be used to measure progress toward increasing child well-being and update the indicators on an annual basis;

+(2) An interagency system to offer guidance and monitor progress toward increasing child well-being in the state and in each county;

+(3) An annual plan that identifies state-level agency efforts taken to ensure progress toward increasing child well-being.

-The act requires that the Cabinet Council submit an annual report on the status of efforts to increase child well-being to the Governor and the General Assembly.
+The Cabinet Council also must submit an annual report on the status of efforts to increase child well-being to the Governor and the General Assembly.
 This report must be made available to any other person on request.
 (R.C.
 121.37(A)(4).)